gear-tech/gear/galloc/docs/optimization.md

 ### Benchmark
 <a name="benchmark"></a>
-We've measured the current [(commit 9135baa)](https://github.com/gear-tech/dlmalloc-rust/tree/9135baa728ef9a9a04a887998e019733c4b093af) performance of dlmalloc to have a baseline for comparison.
+We measured the performance of dlmalloc in its current state [(commit 9135baa)](https://github.com/gear-tech/dlmalloc-rust/tree/9135baa728ef9a9a04a887998e019733c4b093af) to establish a baseline for comparison.

-All optimization attempts were tested 3 times on the different test cases, and the average of the results was used to compare the performance.
-Our main metric is gas consumption: the less gas is consumed, the better.
-All optimizations were measured in release mode binaries with most optimizations enabled and compared to current performance.
+All optimization attempts were tested three times on different test cases, and the average of the results was used for performance comparison.
+Our primary metric is gas consumption, where lower gas consumption is considered better.
+All optimizations were measured using release mode binaries with most optimizations enabled, and the results were compared against the current performance.

-The gas measurements were made via `debug` and `gas_available` syscalls, which were temporarily made free.
-Each allocation top-level operation (i.e., malloc, calloc, ...) was measured separately; the gas was measured before and after the function call and calculated as the subtraction result of gas before and gas after.
+Gas measurements were obtained through `debug` and `gas_available` syscalls, which were temporarily made free.
+Each allocation top-level operation (e.g., malloc, calloc, ...) was measured separately.
+The gas was measured before and after the function call, and the gas consumed was calculated as the difference between the before and after gas values.

-Then the gas consumption was calculated as a percentage of the total gas spent on the test case.
+The gas consumption was then calculated as a percentage of the total gas spent on the test case.

-We've intentionally not put any info about the testing machine because we measure only gas consumption, which will be the same for every machine since we have fixed weights for every instruction and syscall.
+We intentionally did not provide any information about the testing machine since we only measure gas consumption, which remains the same across machines due to fixed weights assigned to each instruction and syscall.

 The test cases were:
 - `NFT init -> mint -> burn`: This test case is for measuring the performance of the NFT contract, which is one of the common cases of smart contracts.
 The test case consists of the following steps: